apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 to be enabled to make a VM dynamically scalable

--  Template from which VM is created needs to have Xen tools (for XenServer hosts) or VMware Tools (for VMware hosts) and while registering the template should be marked as Dynamically Scalable.
+-  Template from which VM is created needs to have Xen tools (for XenServer hosts) or VMware Tools (for VMware hosts) and it should have 'Dynamically Scalable' flag set to true.

--  Service Offering of the VM should have option Dynamic Scaling Enabled set to true.
+-  Service Offering of the VM should have 'Dynamic Scaling Enabled' flag set to true.
-   By default when a Service Offering is created Dynamic Scaling Enabled is set to true.
+   By default, this flag is true when a Service Offering is created.

--  While deploying a VM, user or admin needs to mark Dynamic Scaling Enabled to true.
+-  While deploying a VM, User or Admin needs to mark 'Dynamic Scaling Enabled' to true.
-   By default the value of Dynamic Scaling Enabled is set to true.
+   By default this flag is set to true.

 If any of the above settings are false then VM cannot be configured as dynamically scalable.